 2-port network for transmission line S-parameters.

-Here, we won’t make any other assumptions on the nature of the system other than we require the system to be causal.
+Here, we won’t make any other assumptions on the nature of the system other than we require the system to be causal and linear.
 There are some important points to consider in this general model as they will help us understand the general matrix equation for transmission line S-parameters.

 Now that we have the general model and assumptions for transmission line S-parameters, we have everything we need to describe the primary S-parameter matrix equation for this system.
-The S-parameter matrix is shown in the equation below.
-Note that, because the system is not symmetric or reciprocal, we have different values for S11, S22, S12, and S21.
+The S-parameter matrix is shown in the equation below in terms of ABCD parameters, which are defined directly from the general solution for any isolated transmission line (including with dielectric losses, copper roughness losses, and skin effect losses).
+Note that, if the system is not reciprocal, we may have different values for S11 and S22, as well as for S12 and S21.
 This is quite important as reflective behavior at each end of the line depends on the load impedance (determines S11 and S12) or on the driver’s impedance at the source end (determines S22 and S21).

 Primary matrix equation for transmission line S-parameters.